 Additional courses beyond the general education, core, and major requirements are needed to complete the minimum of 120 hours required for the degree.
+Please meet with your academic advisor to discuss your electives.

 Healthcare Management and Policy Core (9 cr.)